awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/captions-abr-streaming-outputs.md

-# Creating Captions ABR Streaming Outputs<a name="captions-abr-streaming-outputs"></a>
+# Creating captions ABR streaming outputs<a name="captions-abr-streaming-outputs"></a>

 Setting up captions can be complex\.
-For detailed information, see [Setting Up Captions in AWS Elemental MediaConvert Jobs](including-captions.md)\.
+For detailed information, see [Setting up captions in MediaConvert jobs](including-captions.md)\.
 For basic instructions, complete the following procedure\.

 **To create and set up captions ABR streaming outputs**